These simple no-cost ways to recognize student achievement increase students’ engagement, motivation, and performance.

-Celebrate Student Success with Spontaneous Classroom Performances
+2. Recognize Quality Student Achievement with Spontaneous Classroom Performances

 Another way to celebrate quality performance is to present a spontaneous classroom performance.
-When students are performing a particular piece well, invite someone in to hear a performance of this piece right then and there.
+When students perform a particular piece well, invite someone in to hear the piece right then and there.
 Invite the principal, secretary, classroom teacher, custodian, or the next class.

-Perform a “Radio Concert”
+3. Perform a “Radio Concert”

 The first time I sprung this one on our school secretary, she was VERY surprised.
 But, after that, she enjoyed the occasional radio concerts.
-She said it would break up and brighten her day.
+She said this would break up and brighten her day.

 Radio Concert Resources

-While songs can work for radio concerts, instrumental activities really excel with this type of audio-only performance.
-Recorder songs, Orff arrangements, ukulele pieces, anything instrumental works well for radio concerts.
+While vocal songs can work well for radio concerts, instrumental activities are perfect for this audio-only performance.
+Recorder songs, Orff arrangements, ukulele pieces, and anything instrumental give students a chance to show off their new skills “on the radio.”
 The kids are so excited when they master a song, they want to share it immediately.
-The radio concert gives you an instant venue.
-No tickets necessary!

-Take Your Show on the Road
+4. Take Your Show on the Road

-I have often used these videos at student-led conferences.
-I would make QR codes for each grade level so parents could easily find their videos.
-Then families would scan the code and see their child performing right on their phone.
-I had a few iPads in my classroom for families without a smart phone.
-Now, that is multitasking!
+I have often used these videos for student-led conferences.
+I create QR codes for each grade level so parents can easily find their child’s videos.
+Families scan the code and see their child(ren) performing right on their phones.
+I always have a few iPads available for families without a smartphone.
+This is efficient and effective multitasking!

 Recognizing Student Achievement Increases Student Participation

-Celebrate Student Success Many Different Ways
+Celebrate Student Success in Many Different Ways

 Do you have more simple ways to celebrate student success?
 Leave a comment.